-Vigil runs on the versatile Unreal Engine 4 engine and, on my older computer, runs at a silky smooth 60FPS.
+Vigil runs on the versatile Unreal Engine 4 engine and, on my older computer, runs at a silky-smooth 60FPS.
 From a graphics standpoint, the game looks beautiful.
-The developer (Moonglint) has done a great job with dynamic lighting, partical effects, and shadows.
-The soundtrack we are told will be developed by Mono Memory for the full build, but for the demo, they have a simple placeholder, serves its purpose.
+The developer (Moonglint) has done a great job with dynamic lighting, particle effects, and shadows.
+The soundtrack will be developed by Mono Memory for the full build.
+However, for the demo they have a simple placeholder, serves its purpose.

-I was spitballing ideas during my stream of Vigil and thought maybe they could offer a variety of different perspectives (first person, third person OTS, etc) so that the player can customize the experience to their liking.
+I was spitballing ideas during my stream of Vigil and thought maybe they could offer a variety of different perspectives (first person, third person OTS, etc).
+That way the player can customize the experience to their liking.

-Overall, I am impressed with what content from Vigil I have seen, however, the path is only at the first traffic lights.
-I feel they need to expand on the ‘mansion’ they have introduced with newer and original ideas which will help us make an informed review in the future.
+Overall, I like what content from Vigil I have seen, however, the path is only at the first traffic lights.
+I feel they need to expand on the ‘mansion’ they have introduced with newer and original ideas.
+This will help us make an informed review in the future.

 If you want to check out my thoughts when I streamed Vigil, please check out the link below.